-The main topics established were that VAT on charter is set at 13 per cent for charters starting in Croatia, charter in Croatia can be performed by Croatian-flagged yachts and EU-flagged yacht, and 'third country' flagged yachts (non-EU) can only perform charter if they obtain a charter licence.
-“This applies only for yachts over 40m,” explained Dujmic.
+The main topics established were that VAT on charter is set at 13 per cent for charters starting in Croatia, charter in Croatia can be performed by Croatian-flagged yachts and EU-flagged yacht and third country flagged yachts (non-EU) can only perform charter if they obtain a charter licence.
+“This applies only for yachts over 40m,” explains Dujmic.
 “The cost of such a licence will not be high and according to current information available it will be approximately 300-400 euros.
-What we must stress is that the process of issuance will be lengthy and will most likely take up to three months.”
+What we must stress is that the process of issuance will be lengthy and will most likely take up to three months.

 If you've found this story to be 'a report worth reading', and you would like to enjoy access to even more articles, insight and information from The Superyacht Group, then you may well be interested in our VIP print subscription offer.
 We are inviting industry VIPs to register for a complimentary subscription to our print portfolio, which includes the most insightful information on the state of the superyacht market.
 To see if you qualify for our VIP subscription package, please click here to fill in an application form